AxterDB/wrapper/docs/quickstart.rst

 1. The first line just imports the library, if this raises a `ModuleNotFoundError` or `ImportError` then head on over to :ref:`installing` section to properly install.
-2. Next, we create an instance of a :class:`AxterDBClient`.
+2. Next, we create an instance of a :class:`Client`.
 This client is our connection to Discord.

 .. note::